Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

      "Contributor": "[subscriptionResourceId('Microsoft.Authorization/roleDefinitions','b24988ac-6180-42a0-ab88-20f7382dd24c')]",
      "Reader":      "[subscriptionResourceId('Microsoft.Authorization/roleDefinitions','acdd72a7-3385-48ef-bd42-f606fba81ae7')]",
     ```
-1. Copy the output into the RBAC file into the `buildInRoleNames` variable.
-Again, for the same example using bicep this would be:
+1. Copy the output into the RBAC file into the `builtInRoleNames` variable.
+For the same example, using Bicep this would be:

    ```bicep
    var builtInRoleNames = {